Carl Peters: German East Africa Company

+Emin Pasha Relief Expedition

-During the same year Peters began an expedition from the east coast of Africa, avowedly for the relief of Emin Pasha, actually to extend the area of German influence in Uganda and Equatoria.
+In the same year Peters began an expedition from the east coast of Africa, avowedly for the relief of Emin Pasha, actually to extend the area of German influence in Uganda and Equatoria.
 This expedition was not sanctioned by the German government and was regarded by local British authorities as a filibuster (in the 19th century sense of the word).
-Reaching Uganda during early 1890, Peters concluded a treaty with Kabaka Mwanga II of Buganda in favour of Germany.
+Peters and his expedition "lived off the land," seizing foodstuffs from the local population.
+Several years later the Danish explorer, Peder Scavenius, was travelling in the Tana valley, and reported that"On every side I came on traces of war.
+In the neighborhood of Obangi I found even villages that had been destroyed by fire, and everywhere skeletons of men, women, and children, those of women and children being especially numerous… It was almost impossible for me to procure the necessary rice for my people, for as soon as we approached the whole populace fled panic-stricken.
+The natives were terrified at my white face, for the last white man they had seen was Dr. Peters."Reaching Uganda in early 1890, Peters learnt that Emin Pasha had already been located by the American explorer, Henry Morton Stanley.
+Peters concluded a treaty with Kabaka Mwanga II of Buganda in favour of Germany.
 He had to leave Uganda hastily on the approach of an expedition commanded by Frederick Lugard, the representative of the Imperial British East Africa Company.
 On reaching Zanzibar he learned that his efforts were useless, as on 1 July 1890 the Heligoland–Zanzibar Treaty between Germany and the UK had been signed, whereby Uganda was left as an area of British influence and Peters's agreement with Mwanga became null and void.
 Meanwhile, the power of his company had ended when the coastal population rebelled in the Abushiri Revolt against the implementation of the lease agreement between the Sultan and the Germans.
-The German government had to intervene by sending troops commanded by Hermann Wissmann, ended the insurrection and assumed ownership of the company's possessions as a colony.
+The German government had to intervene by sending troops commanded by Hermann Wissmann, who ended the insurrection.
+The German government took over the administration of the territory as a crown colony.

-Nevertheless, on his return to Germany Peters was received with great honours, and during 1891 published an account of his expedition entitled Die deutsche Emin Pasha Expedition, which was translated into English.
-He also endorsed the foundation of the Alldeutscher Verband in protest against the Heligoland-Zanzibar Treaty.
+Nevertheless, on his return to Germany Peters was received with great honours, and in 1891 published an account of his expedition entitled Die deutsche Emin Pasha Expedition, which was translated into English.
+He also endorsed the foundation of the Alldeutscher Verband in protest against the Heligoland–Zanzibar Treaty.